error311/FileRise/README.md

 # File Uploader

 A simple file uploader web app that allows authenticated users to upload, list, and delete files.
-The application uses PHP, running on Apache2, Ubuntu (but definitely should work everythere).
+The application uses PHP, running on Apache2, Ubuntu (but definitely should work everywhere).

 ## Prerequisites